Collected Advice for Doing Scientific Research

 But there is a more pragmatic reason: Proving yourself wrong early will save you from wasting time.
 Of course if you try to do research into a crazy theory like crystal healing, you’re wasting time.
 But there are also many reasonable cases where the fastest way to find out if an approach will work is to try to prove it wrong.

-Now this can be a little bit tricky, because as Feynman also said “The first principle is that you must not fool yourself – and you are the easiest person to fool.”
+This can be tricky, because as Feynman also said “The first principle is that you must not fool yourself – and you are the easiest person to fool.”
 Meaning it’s hard for you to prove yourself wrong.
 It’s easier for you to fool yourself.
-But once you get better at proving yourself wrong, you tend to find shortcuts.
-Ways to rule out in a day what would have taken you a month to confirm.
+But once you get better at proving yourself wrong, you tend to find shortcuts, ways to rule out in a day what would have taken you a month to confirm.
 It turns out that often you only need rough heuristics to prove yourself wrong where proving yourself right requires actually working all the way through the problem.

 You want to be a little bit careful with this because sometimes good ideas lurk in areas that most people stay far away from because of some “probably won’t work” heuristic, but usually those heuristics are a good idea.
 And even if you don’t want to use heuristics, it’s still often faster to prove yourself wrong than to prove yourself right, so the advice stands.